SethRobertson/GitBestPractices/index.md

     `git fetch; git rebase -p @{u}` (and check to make sure the merge was recreated properly) or do a normal merge in that circumstance.

+    Another specific circumstance is if you are pulling from a non-authoritative repository which is not fully up to date with respect to your authoritative upstream.
+A rebase in this circumstance could cause the published history to be rewritten, <a href="#pubonce">which would be bad</a>.

     Some people argue against this because the non-final commits may lose whatever testing those non-final commits might have had since the deltas would be applied to a new base.
 This in turn might make